pulse2percept/pulse2percept/doc/topics/models.rst

     this approximates the FWHM of a sufficiently sampled circular Gaussian.

 **centroid**
-    Brightness-weighted ``(x, y)`` center, in dva.
+    Center ``(x, y)`` of the support, in dva: the mean position of its pixels.

 **major_axis**, **minor_axis**
-    Axes (dva) of the ellipse with the same brightness-weighted second moments as the support.
+    Axes (dva) of the ellipse with the same second moments as the support.

 **elongation**
     ``major_axis / minor_axis``; 1 for a circular phosphene.